pstolarz/sprops/README.md

  - The library uses ONLY standard C library API (mainly `stdio.h`) and shall be ported with a little effort for any conforming platforms.
- - The library works purely on text stream tokens and doesn't interpret the read data in any way (e.g. no serialization of the read configuration).
+ - The library works purely on text stream tokens and doesn't interpret the read information in any way (e.g. no serialization of the read configuration).
  - Memory allocation is performed ONLY by the generated grammar parser code for grammar reductions.
 Bison parser allows a flexible way for configuring such allocations e.g. via stack `alloca(3)` (used by the library) or heap